-We will also evaluate reasonable alternatives to the proposed project or portions of the project, and make recommendations on how to lessen or avoid impacts on various resources.
-Our independent analysis of the environmental issues will be presented in the EA.
+We will also evaluate reasonable alternatives to the proposed project or portions of the project, and make recommendations on how to lessen or avoid impacts on the various resource

+Our independent analysis of the issues will be presented in the EA.
 The EA will be placed in the public record and, depending on the comments received during the scoping process, may be published and distributed to the public.
 A comment period will be allotted if the EA is published for review.
 We will consider all comments on the EA before we make our recommendations to the Commission.
-To ensure your comments are considered, please carefully follow the instructions in the Public Participation section of this notice (below).
+To ensure your comments are considered, please carefully follow the instructions in the Public Participation section below.

 With this notice, we are asking agencies with jurisdiction and/or special expertise with respect to environmental issues to formally cooperate with us in the preparation of the EA.
-These agencies may choose to participate once they have evaluated the proposal relative to their responsibilities.
-Agencies that would like to request cooperating agency status should follow the instructions for filing comments provided under the Public Participation section of this notice (below).
+These agencies may choose to